akka/akka/akka-docs/java/routing.rst

 (The name of an actor is automatically created in the format ``$letter`` unless you specify it - hence the names printed above.)

+This is an example of how to define a round-robin router in configuration:

+.. includecode:: ../scala/code/docs/routing/RouterViaConfigDocSpec.scala#config-round-robin

 RandomRouter
 ************
 As the name implies this router type selects one of its routees randomly and forwards